Order of Visit: High Point #27

 What’s in a name?

-It’s unclear whether the arsonists were successful in their quest, but virtually all the county records were destroyed in the fire, clearing the way for the peak to be officially renamed Woodall Mountain in 1887.
+It’s unclear whether the arsonists were successful in their evidence tampering quest, but virtually all the county records were destroyed in the fire, clearing the way for the peak to be officially renamed Woodall Mountain in 1887.

 TRIP SUMMARY

-The only southern state that eluded me these first two and a half years into my high pointing quest was the Magnolia State.
+The only southern state that eluded me these first two and a half years into my highpointing quest was the Magnolia State.

 And so, my January 2021 road trip to Texas was the perfect excuse to finally tick this outlier off my to-do list.
 After an overnight stay in Huntsville, Alabama, I was ready to nab Woodall Mountain before stopping for lunch in Memphis.

 The drive across northern Alabama and Mississippi on Highway 72 was a pleasant departure from the busy interstates we normally take when driving across the South.
+There was far less traffic and fewer big rigs surrounding us.
+But truth be told, the geography of the area was still pretty boring.

 The final turn onto County Road 185 took us up an extremely well-maintained dirt road toward the summit of Woodall Mountain.
-The road conditions were a welcome sight after our arduous drive up the rugged rural road in Kentucky the prior day!
+These road conditions were a welcome sight after our arduous drive up the rugged rural road in Kentucky the prior day!

-Initially, I wanted to park at base of County Road 185 and take the 2-mile (roundtrip) walk up to the summit.
+Initially, I wanted to park at the base of County Road 185 and take the 2-mile (roundtrip) walk up to the summit.
 But, we soon discovered there wasn’t any designated place to park, so we scrapped that plan and drove up instead.

 On the opposite side of the boulder, a black mailbox with the summit register waited for me to add my name and proclaim my this was my 27th state high point.